manuhabitela/drawingboard.js/README.md

 * `color`: the board's pencil color. `#000000` (black) by default.
 * `size`: the board's pencil size (integer). `3`px radius by default.
 * `background`: the board's background.
 Give an hex value for a color, anything else will be seen as an image. `#ffffff` (white) by default.
 * `localStorage`: do we enable localStorage support?
 If true, the drawing is saved when you quit the website and restored when you come back on it.
-False by default since there is a bug when multiple boards are on the same page...
+False by default.
-* `droppable`: do we allow the user to drop an image on the board to draw on it? true by default.
+* `droppable`: do we allow the user to drop an image on the board to draw on it? false by default.

 ## Controls